Hotfix Dynamic Hot Repair

 }

-When there are many dlls and functions that need to be fixed, this operation is tedious and prone to errors.
-It is recommended to first create a hotfix.manifest.xml configuration file, then convert it to the HotfixManifest class, and then use RuntimeApi.HotfixAssemblies to fix all at once, the code is similar to the following:
+When there are many dlls and functions to fix, this operation is tedious and error-prone.
+It's recommended to first create a hotfix.manifest.xml configuration file, then convert it to a HotfixManifest class, and use RuntimeApi.HotfixAssemblies

 public static void ApplyHotfix()